stretchcare/pulstavlan-forge/README.md

 # Machine requirements on startup
 On startup a machine check will provide a warning if the requirements are not met:
 - The resolution must be 4K (3840x2160)
+- Scale must be set to 100% (Do not follow the Windows recommendation, always set 100%)
 - The refresh rate must be 60Hz

 It is still possible to continue but it is strongly recommended to meet the specifications above.